 Black Booties Galore

 Under Ankle Booties

 This is by far my favorite style but it’s hard to find.
 I had a Franco Sarto pair I replaced last year with the coach ones (see picture above) after my cobbler told me he could no longer repair the Franco ones anymore (they were at least 8 years old).
-It took all winter searching to find the perfect pair!
+It took two winters of searching to find the replacement pair!

 Over Ankle Booties

 If you are going to opt for a taller bootie, try and keep the opening smaller so it doesn’t “cut-off” the leg.